 3. Con Dao Islands

 Want to feel like owning an island? well, Con Dao Islands can offer you 16 islets that are uninhabited.
-Each of them has large beaches with the evergreen trees.
+Each of them has large beaches with evergreen trees.
 The main one was used as a French-run prison for Vietnamese.
 But do not worry.
-It is now known more like a great spot for various water activities including swimming, snorkelling and diving.
+It is now known more like a great spot for various water activities including swimming, snorkeling, and diving.